Showing posts with label Pinball. Show all posts

 If you love Pinball, this is worth downloading, and I'm sure you'll love it to bits.
 To think £5 was the asking price - shockingly good value.
 What a superb game and possibly one of the best within the ST's library.

-I love the dark tones, and each table is different from what I expected, with many cool fx.
+I love the dark tones, and each table is different with many cool fx.

-Check out these awesome graphics, and who expected to see these guys in pinball?!!
+Awesome graphics!!
+And who expected to see Invaders in pinball?!!